cs50nestm/cs50labs/booleans/README.md

 {% next %}

-And finally we can have more than two branches with an **if-else-if** statement:
+And finally we can have more than two branches by nesting **if-else** statements:

 ![if_x_y](http://labs.cs50nestm.net/if_else_if.png)